Salt Types and Salt History

-Is Himalayan Salt Really Better?
+Is Himalayan Pink Salt Really Better?

 Salt or should I say white gold was very difficult to get way back when.
 Animal meat or the blood of animals contained salt and many minerals so Nomads did not need to supplement with salt because their diet mainly consisted of eating their own flock or herd.
 As people became more civilized, people became more agriculturist and began feeding on grains.
 Grains contain much less salt than animal meat so the need for supplementing salt in one's diet became necessary.
 The value of salt as a preservative was also discovered and with people now needing salt, Salt became highly valued, especially since it was very difficult to obtain.
 Salt was also heavily taxed and controlled by many governments.
 Can you imagine that wars were fought over salt?
 Rome at one time built roads to the sea to dry the seawater so they could produce their own salt.
 The Romans then transported their heavily taxed salt and used its income source to fund their own government.
 Salt was also accepted as a means of payment, and led to expressions like "Earning Your Salt".
 Even the famous voyage of Christopher Columbus was financed from salt production.
 Some have even said that the French revolution was due to the salt tax in France.
 Even Gandhi led thousands of people on a salt march for India to make their own salt defying British Rule and the British Salt Tax giving India some more independence from England.
 So amazing our history is, even for Salt!

-The New Salt Controversy - How Much Salt Should We Eat
+The new Salt Controversy - How Much Salt Should We Eat

 According to the American Heart Association, we should limit the sodium in our diet to less than 2,300 mg per day and to no more than 1,500 mg per day, especially if you have hypertension.
 Recently the American Heart Association has expressed that most everyone should limit their intake of sodium to around 1,500 mgs per day because studies suggest that almost 90% of Americans will develop high blood pressure.
 Several studies are now showing that eating a low amount of sodium (1500 mg per day) or eating an excessive amount of sodium 7,000 mg per day, poses the same amount of risk to our heart health, including increased heart attacks and high blood pressure.
 Of course the AMA and Heart Association disagree with these findings so the great salt debate moves on!
 We also have to think that not too long ago huge amounts of salt were used to preserve food and were eaten and there did not seem to be many health problems connected to its use.